joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5756212/2024/09/09/tom-brady-scott-hanson-apology/

 **Battery Maker Northvolt to Cut Costs as E.V.
 Demand Slumps in Europe**\
-`The Swedish battery manufacturer said it would eliminate jobs and seek partnerships as it grapples with competition from China.`\
+`The Swedish battery manufacturer said it would eliminate jobs and seek partnerships as it grappled with competition from China.`\
 https://nytimes.com/2024/09/09/business/northvolt-battery-electric-vehicles-europe-china.html

 **Advice for the Trump-Harris Debate**\